 When do nominations close?

-Nominations for the Public Service Medal are sought twice a year, in June and July for Australia Day and in November and December for Queen's Birthday.
+Nominations for the Public Service Medal are sought twice a year, in June and July for Australia Day and in October and November for Queen's Birthday.